Confession time: I haven’t always known what I was doing or even what I was supposed to be doing when it came to stacking and decorating a layer cake.

 - PARCHMENT PAPER: I like to line the edges of a cake platter with four parchment paper strips to keep the platter clean.

-- CAKE TURNTABLE: This makes the process easier, but it’s not indispensable.
+- CAKE TURNTABLE: This makes the process easier but is not indispensable.
 If you have a cake stand that you can easily turn as you work, that could work too; all it really takes is patience.

 - CARDBOARD CAKE ROUND: It is easy to transport or move the cake if you assemble it on cardboard, but they’re optional.